taha-parsayan/Feature-Selection-for-Alzheimer-s-Disease-Classification-Using-Support-Vector-Machine/README.md

 This project uses data obtained from the [Alzheimer's Disease Neuroimaging Initiative (ADNI)](http://adni.loni.usc.edu/) database.
 ADNI is a longitudinal multicenter study designed to develop clinical, imaging, genetic, and biochemical biomarkers for the early detection and tracking of Alzheimer’s disease.

+### Image processing

+All the PEt and MRI images were pre-processed using the SPM12 software.
+The pipeline included:
+- Co-registeration of PET to T1 space
+- Normalization to the MNI standard space
+- Gray matter segmentation

+Python was used for:
+- Segmentation of 115 ROIs (according to the Harward-Oxford atlas)
+- Calculating the average SUVR in every ROI
+- Calculating the cerebral volume in every ROI

+### Data manipulation
+Data manipulation consisted of:
+- Outlier handling: outliers were replaced by the group median
+- Standard scaling: to remove bias from the dataset

 ### Feature Selection
-Statistical tests such as Levene's test (for variance equality) and t-tests are used to identify significant regions of interest (ROIs) based on corrected p-values.
-These selected features are then used in the SVM model.
+Statistical tests such as Levene's test (for variance equality) and two-sample t-tests were used to identify significant regions of interest (ROIs) based on corrected p-values.
+These selected features were then used in the SVM model.

-### Classifier
+## Machine Learning
-Support Vector Machines (SVM) are implemented with:
+Support Vector Machine (SVM) was implemented with:
 - Grid search for hyperparameter optimization.
 - RobustScaler and StandardScaler for preprocessing.
 - Performance metrics: Accuracy, F1-score, Recall, and Confusion Matrix.

-### Visualization
+## Visualization
 - Plots of SUVR and volume distributions across groups.
 - Boxplots comparing SUVR and volume by group.
 - Region-wise mean and standard deviation visualizations.